 The Soda Studio team

-During projects, the team mixes and works together collaboratively – research joins branding and design at the earliest stage.
+During projects, the team mixes and works together collaboratively – research joins branding and design at the earliest stage, starting with the design proposal.
 This means designers work closely with UX researchers to quickly iterate based on new findings.

 “In the traditional process of Analysis → Deployment → Live, we always try to incorporate testing.
 As a UX Researcher, I’m involved in projects to support the designer and see if what they design is understood by users,” says Bo.

 On a recent project, the Soda Studio team used the Maze A/B testing feature to test two variations of a design with users.
 The prevailing hypothesis was that the existence of a tab bar negatively impacted the completion rate and diverted users away from the flow.

 To give users an introduction to the app and the testing experience, Bo set up the first task as a walkthrough for users to discover the feature.